zhullyb/monyhar/monyhar/chrome/browser/android/examples/custom_tabs_client/testing_with_chromium.md

 **That it!** The example app should be installed and available.
-Once you launch "Chrome Custom Tabs Example" ("Chrome C..." in apps), you should be able to switch to use Chromium by changing "Package" to Chromium (or any version of Chrome installed on the device).
+Once you launch "Chrome Custom Tabs Example" ("Chrome C..." in apps), you should be able to switch to use Monyhar by changing "Package" to Monyhar (or any version of Chrome installed on the device).
 Then simply click "Launch URL in a Chrome Custom Tab"